 Fees Can Add Up

 Upstart personal loans do have fees to consider.
-It enforces an Origination Fee of 1%-6%.
+It enforces an origination fee of 1%-6%.
 This fee is taken out of the loan before the funds are disbursed to you, meaning 1% to 6% of the total amount of the loan is taken out.
 This percentage is determined by how qualified the borrower is, with higher rates going to less qualified applicants.
-Upstart also charges late fees at a standard 5% or $15 (whichever is greater).
-Unlike some of its competitors, Upstart does not charge a Check Processing Fee.
-There also is no Prepayment penalty, making these loans a solid choice for consolidating debt or paying off high-interest credit cards.
+Upstart also charges late fees at a standard rate of 5% or $15 (whichever is greater).
+Unlike some of its competitors, Upstart does not charge a check processing fee or a prepayment penalty.